 The bottom line

 Just can’t finish it all?
-Here’s our article with tips for How To Freeze Mashed Potatoes.
+Here’s our article with tips on how to freeze mashed potatoes.